cipherstash/sqltk/README.md

 But analysing SQL is non-trivial and can require management of a number of pieces of independent state.

-To make this manageable, `sqlparser-ast-toolkit` provides the ability to compose multiple Visitors into a *pipeline*.
+To make this manageable, `sqltk` provides the ability to compose multiple Visitors into a *pipeline*.

 State flows down the pipeline uni-directionally - and successive Visitors in the pipeline can opt-in to what state they consume from the previous steps.